Pension Calculator

 What is pension commutation?

-Pension commutation allows you to exchange part of your annual pension for a tax-free lump sum at retirement.
-Typically, for every £1 of annual pension you give up, you receive a lump sum of £12-£20 depending on your age and scheme rules.
+Pension commutation is the process of exchanging part of your annual pension income for a one-time tax-free lump sum at retirement.
+Typically, for every 1 pound of annual pension you give up, you receive a lump sum of 12 to 20 pounds depending on your age and scheme rules.
 This is common in UK DB pensions and public sector schemes.
+Whether commutation is worthwhile depends on your life expectancy, tax situation, and immediate financial needs.

 How does a pension differ from a 401(k)?

-A traditional pension (DB) provides a guaranteed income for life based on salary and service.
-A 401(k) is a DC plan where you contribute pre-tax dollars, often with an employer match.
-401(k) balances depend on market performance and you choose how to invest.
-Pensions are increasingly rare in the private sector, while 401(k) plans are the most common US employer-sponsored retirement plan.
+A traditional pension (DB) provides a guaranteed income for life based on salary and years of service, with the employer managing investments.
+A 401(k) is a DC plan where you contribute pre-tax dollars (up to $23,500 in 2025), often with an employer match, and you choose how to invest.
+Pensions are increasingly rare in the private sector -- only 15% of US private-sector workers have access -- while 401(k) plans are the most common employer-sponsored retirement vehicle.